ancwrd1/snx-rs/README.md

 ## Building from sources

 Recent [Rust compiler](https://rustup.rs) is required.
 Run `cargo build --release` to build the release version.
+If the GUI frontend is not needed build it as `cargo build --release --workspace --exclude snx-rs-gui`.

 ## Credits